-C10 Financial services supporting the e-disadvantaged
+29 Financial services supporting the e-disadvantaged

 Since 2015, over 5,000 big name banks have disappeared from our high streets.
 As this trend continues, millions of vulnerable customers are left with little or no access to their cash.
 Despite the drive to digital not everyone has access to online banking and the loss of face-to-face services throughout the country adversely impacts the e-disadvantaged.
-Congress recognises that the decline in the Post Office network means that access to in-person banking services and cash has been limited further.